Glycoprotein hormones, alpha polypeptide

 Glycoprotein hormones, alpha polypeptide is a protein that in humans is encoded by the CGA gene.

-The gonadotropin hormones, human chorionic gonadotropin (hCG), luteinizing hormone (LH), follicle-stimulating hormone (FSH), and thyroid-stimulating hormone (TSH) are heterodimers consisting of alpha and beta subunits (also called chains) that are associated non-covalently.
+Thyroid-stimulating hormone (TSH) and the gonadotropin hormones human chorionic gonadotropin (hCG), luteinizing hormone (LH), and follicle-stimulating hormone (FSH) are heterodimers consisting of alpha and beta subunits (also called chains) that are associated non-covalently.
 The alpha subunits of these four human glycoprotein hormones are identical; however, their beta chains are unique and confer biological specificity.
 The protein encoded by this gene is the alpha subunit and belongs to the glycoprotein hormones alpha chain family.
+CGA levels are regulated by ELAVL1/HuR, and the small molecule Eltrombopag, which targets HuR/RNA interactions, has been shown to reduce CGA levels in human cultured cells.